GooseFX1/gfx-ssl-sdk/README.md

 # Installation

-Use your environment's package manager to install @orca-so/sdk and other related packages into your project.
+Use your environment's package manager to install goosefx-ssl-sdk and other related packages into your project.

 ```bash
 yarn add goosefx-ssl-sdk